 Attention music lovers: If you’re wondering when’s the best time to visit Chicago, you might want to consider summer.
 That’s when weekends start to fill up with our famous music festivals, from free outdoor shows to intimate neighborhood fests to one of the biggest music festivals in the country.

-Festival season opens with three of the greats: the Chicago House Music Festival in May, and the Gospel Music Festival and Chicago Blues Festival, both in June.
+Festival season opens with the Gospel Music Festival and Chicago Blues Festival.
 The best part?
 All the shows are free and held in Millennium Park, where you’ll get spectacular views of the surrounding city.

 Looking for more free shows?
 From June through September, you can hit up the Grant Park Music Festival at Millennium Park for free classical music performances from the acclaimed Grant Park Orchestra.
 And don’t miss the world-renowned Chicago Jazz Festival in August and the World Music Festival in September.